-- c.
-"Although Reformed systematic theology is sometimes accused of neglecting the person and work of the Holy Spirit, the triadic structure of the Reformed doctrine of salvation (i.e., pactum salutis, historia salutis, ordo salutis) provides a robust framework for appreciating the Holy Spirit's role in saving sinners." - d.
-"The grace of adoption is the temporal term (i.e., goal) of the Son's incarnate mission." - 3.
-A good resource for developing a theological thesis: the "quaestio" (see, for example, Zacharias Ursinus' Commentary on the Heidelberg Catechism or Francis Turretin's Institutes of Elenctic Theology) - 4.
-Distinguishing the "order of discovery" from the "order of composition": a good plan of research that leads to a good research paper - a.
-Usually, one develops a thesis very late in the process of researching a topic. - b.
-Thus, one's research strategy should not be first to devise a thesis and then to do one's research. - c.
-Rather, one should (i) find a topic that interests you, (ii) research it thoroughly, (iii) gather a broad understanding of the issues, questions, debates, and arguments related to your topic, and (iv) finally construct a thesis that one can argue on the basis of the research you have undertaken. - d.
-You can then structure a paper around proving and defending your thesis statement on the basis of your research. - C. Grounds: Grounds provide the reasons and evidences used to support the paper's thesis/major claim - 1.
-Note: The type of theology paper that you are writing (see II. below) will determine the type of grounds to which you must appeal in establishing your thesis. - 2.
-Potential sources for grounding a theological claim include: - a.
-Biblical exegesis - b.
-Ecclesiastical authority (creeds, confessions, trusted doctors of the church, ecclesiastical consensus); in classical dogmatic reasoning, these subordinate authorities provide "probable" arguments in doctrinal argumentation - c.
-Historical evidence
+- 4. "The grace of adoption is the temporal term (i.e., goal) of the Son's incarnate mission." - iii.
+A good resource for developing a theological thesis: the "quaestio" (see, for example, Zacharias Ursinus' Commentary on the Heidelberg Catechism or Francis Turretin's Institutes of Elenctic Theology) - iv.
+Distinguishing the "order of recovery" from the "order of composition": a good plan of research that leads to a good research paper - 1.
+Usually, one develops a thesis very late in the process of researching a topic. - 2.
+Thus, one's research strategy should not be first to devise a thesis and then to do one's research. - 3.
+Rather, one should (i) find a topic that interests you, (ii) research it thoroughly, (iii) gather a broad understanding of the issues, questions, debates, and arguments related to your topic, (iv) finally instruct a thesis that one can argue on the basis of the research you have undertaken. - 4.
+You can then structure your paper around proving and defending your thesis statement on the basis of your research. - c.
+Grounds: Grounds provide the reasons and evidences used to support the paper's thesis/major claim - i.
+Note: The type of theology paper that you are writing (see II. below) will determine the type of grounds to which you must appeal in establishing your thesis. - ii.
+Potential sources for grounding a theological claim include: - 1.
+Biblical exegesis - Ecclesiastical authority (creeds, confessions, trusted doctors of the church, ecclesiastical consensus); in classical reasoning, these subordinate authorities provide "probable" arguments in doctrinal argumentation - 3.
+Historical evidence - 4.
+Rational arguments - 5.
+Reliable scholarship (primary and secondary sources) - d.
+Warrants: Warrants (which often remain implicit in your paper) connect your grounds to your thesis/claim by explaining the logical relevance of your grounds to your thesis.
+In other words, warrants answer the question: "Why do these arguments or this evidence 'count as' support for this thesis/claim?" - i.
+You do not always need to state your warrants explicitly.
+Sometimes warrants are shared by you and your reader or by the persons whose claims are being debated in your paper. - \For example: A paper criticizing N. T. Wright's view of justification would not necessarily need to explain why biblical exegesis must be